inhumantsar/terraform-aws-github-runner/docs/test-lambda-local.md

 ### Testing with SAM

-This setup requires AWS SAM cli and Docker is installed.
-First update the AWS config (`~/.aws/config`) so you can use easy switch to the role used by the lambda.
+This setup requires AWS SAM CLI and Docker is installed locally.
+First update the AWS config (`~/.aws/config`) so you can use easily switch to the role used by the lambda.

 ```properties
 [profile gh-development]